filipesilva/playlist-matcher/README.md

 # Playlist matcher

-Playlist matcher is a node script for matching existing files between a playlist and a directory.
+Playlist matcher is a node script for matching existing files/folders between a playlist and a directory.
-I use it to filter my music collection for unused and missing files.
+I use it to filter my music collection for unused and missing files/folders.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).